geraldiner/spacy-test/README.md

 In an earlier reading, I remember reading about pre-built models, the most popular seeming to be `en_core_web_sm`.
 And while it caught some significant text, it wasn't what I was looking for.

 ![Results of prediction with pre-built model](https://cdn.discordapp.com/attachments/377363002619461633/839058092956057630/unknown.png)

+# Next Steps
+I think the most obvious next step is to add more to the training set.
+The older tutorial had mentioned having a smaller training set meant looping multiple times on it in any various shuffled order.
+This was deprecated with the new version of Spacy.
+In the new tutorial, there were 11 items, which means I'd have to have at least that much to get a better result with predictions.
+I'll go with a relatively safer number (20) and try again tomorrow.